by Stacy Francis, CFP®, CDFA

 Determine the total amount you can spend and don’t go over budget.
 Track what you have spent by keeping a tally of your purchases in your purse.

 Go shopping with your shopping list in hand.
 Don't succumb to impulse buying.
-Many holiday shoppers end up busted budgets by purchasing expensive gifts for themselves and spending more than planned on friends and family.
+Many holiday shoppers end up with busted budgets by purchasing expensive gifts for themselves and spending more than planned on friends and family.

 Give your family a gift everyone can enjoy, such as a museum or aquarium yearly pass.